atik65/rpp-hospital-react/README.md

 - Log in with Google and Email/password
 - Dynamic Route
 - Private Route
+- simple Scrollig animation with AOS library
+- using sweet alert libray for nice modal.

 #### Wait a while when you load this website in your browser for the first time...